xlwings/xlwings-server/docs/lite_development.md

 ## Custom functions and custom scripts

-Custom functions and custom scripts have to be written in a different directory compared with xlwings Server:
+Custom functions and custom scripts live in the following directories, which is different from xlwings Server:

 - `app/lite/custom_functions`
 - `app/lite/custom_scripts`

+As with xlwings Server, you'll need to import your functions into the `__init__.py` file in the above directories when adding your own modules.
+See [](custom_functions.md#adding-new-custom-functions).

 ## Python version